BCVaadbot/.github/profile/README.md

-# About Project

-We are excited to introduce VaadBot, a comprehensive software solution for real estate maintenance and management.
-Designed to streamline operations, it simplifies tasks like maintenance requests, repair tracking, and accounting.

-VaadBot offers a user-friendly interface, customizable features, and real-time updates.
-Tenants can submit maintenance requests online, and property managers can manage repairs, scheduled tasks, and inventory effortlessly.
-The software also includes accounting tools to track expenses, generate financial reports, and automate rent reminders.

-With a mobile app for on-the-go access, VaadBot enhances productivity and provides an efficient solution for property management.
+# VaadBot - Property Management App

+**VaadBot** is a mobile application designed to streamline property management in multi-apartment buildings.
+It simplifies the work of Homeowners' Associations (HOAs) by facilitating communication, financial tracking, and logistical management.
+Whether you're a building manager, tenant, accountant, or supplier, VaadBot makes processes more efficient.

+## Key Features

+- **Payment Management**: Easily collect and track payments from tenants with full transparency of financial operations.
+- **Monthly Reports**: Automated reports enable tenants and managers to keep an eye on the building’s budget and expenses.
+- **Communication Tools**: Utilize forums for discussions, voting, and decision-making among tenants and managers.
+- **Supplier Management**: Directly interact with service providers, manage proposals, payments, and work schedules seamlessly.

+VaadBot optimizes property management, making life easier for all parties involved, from tenants to service providers.

+---

-# Security Policy
+## Security Policy

-## Reporting a Vulnerability
+### Reporting a Vulnerability

-We take the security of our project seriously and appreciate your efforts to disclose vulnerabilities responsibly.
-If you discover a security issue, please follow the steps below:
+We take the security of our project seriously.
+If you discover a vulnerability, please follow these steps:

-### Contact Information
+#### Contact Information
-- Report vulnerabilities by emailing [security@pumalabs.io](mailto:security@pumalabs.io).
+- Report vulnerabilities via email: [security@pumalabs.io](mailto:security@pumalabs.io)
-- Please include the following details:
+- Include the following details:
-  - Description of the vulnerability.
+  - Description of the vulnerability
-  - Steps to reproduce the issue.
+  - Steps to reproduce the issue
-  - Potential impact.
+  - Potential impact
-  - Any suggested fixes or mitigation strategies.
+  - Suggested fixes or mitigation strategies

-### Response Time
+#### Response Time
 - We will acknowledge receipt of your report within **48 hours**.
-- Our team will investigate the issue and provide a status update within **5 business days**.
+- Our team will investigate and provide a status update within **5 business days**.
 - We aim to resolve confirmed vulnerabilities within **30 days**.

+Thank you for helping to keep our project secure!

 ---

-Thank you for helping to keep our project secure.